Coronavirus (COVID-19) service update:

 - Constructing cycle paths in contrasting red tarmac, with zebra crossing points for pedestrians

-The two arms of Queen Edith's Way remain closed 24/7 to motor vehicles at the roundabout.
-Temporary traffic signals control vehicle flow over the roundabout between Fendon Road and Mowbray Road.
+The west arm of Queen Edith's Way remain closed 24/7 to motor vehicles at the roundabout.
+Temporary traffic signals control vehicle flow on the three remaining arms of the roundabout.
 This allows for a safe working area.

 Why the project is needed